What is this permesso for?

 Many questure are very slow to schedule appointments for permesso renewals.
 You will benefit from scheduling your renewal appointment on the same day your permit expires, not later.

-In some bigger questure, you can schedule your renewal appointment even before your permesso expires, in some cases up to 6 months in advance.
+In some bigger questure, you can schedule your renewal appointment even before your permesso expires.
 This will allow you to avoid being without a permit for an unknown period of time.

 What rights do I have when I hold this permesso di soggiorno?